Frequently Asked Questions

-A: For the Strategic Grants Program, the first step in the application process is to submit an initial application via the Applying for a Grant page on this website.
+A: For Developing Partnerships Grants, the first step in the application process is to submit an initial application via the Foundation’s website.
 Staff will review the initial application to determine if the proposal aligns with the mission, vision and funding priorities of the Foundation.
 If the proposal meets the minimum criteria, applicants will be invited to submit full proposals for further consideration.

-For the Community Partnership Grants Program, applications may also be accessed via the Applying for a Grant page.
-Applicants should expect a waiting period of up to 8 weeks from submission to final decision making.
+For Community Investments Grants, applications may also be accessed via the Foundation’s website.
+Applicants should expect a waiting period of up to 6-8 weeks from submission to final decision making.

 Q: How do I submit an application?

-A: Applications must be submitted online through the Applying for a Grant page of this site.
+A: Applications must be submitted online through the Old National Bank Foundation website.
 Proposals are not accepted via email, postal mail or fax.

-Q: Can we submit more than one initial application at a time?
+Q: May we submit more than one application at a time?

 A: No. Organizations may only submit one initial application per grant cycle.
+Organizations may not apply to more than one grant program at the same time.
 Additional applications will not be reviewed.

 Q: How soon will I be notified of whether or not we are invited to submit a full proposal?

-A: Once you complete and submit your initial application, you will be notified approximately 4 weeks after the deadline date of whether or not your organization is invited to submit a full proposal.
-For example, organizations submitting initial applications on or before the February 1 deadline will be notified by early March regarding their Stage 1 status.
+A: Developing Partnership Grants – Once you complete and submit an initial application, you will be notified approximately 2-4 weeks after the deadline date of whether or not your organization is invited to submit a full proposal.

-Q: What is your full proposal review process for Strategic Grants?
+Q: What is your full proposal review process for the Developing Partnerships Grant application?

 A: If an organization is invited to submit a full proposal, they will be contacted with instructions on how to submit the proposal and given a submission deadline date.
-Foundation staff will evaluate the proposals to determine which projects/programs best meet the Foundation’s funding priorities and review criteria.
-A recommendation will be made to the Board of Directors, who will then make final funding decisions.
+Foundation staff will evaluate the proposals to determine which programs best meet the Foundation’s funding priorities and review criteria.
+A recommendation will be made to the Board of Directors, which will make the final funding decision.

-Q: What is an appropriate request amount for Strategic Grants?
+Q: What is an appropriate request amount for a Developing Partnerships Grant?

 A: The amount requested from the Foundation should be proportionate to your organizational budget, project budget and expected income from other sources.
-Funding is ultimately contingent upon the alignment with the Foundation’s priorities and availability of funds from the Foundation’s annual budget.
+Funding is ultimately contingent upon the program’s alignment with the Foundation’s priorities and funding availability from the Foundation’s annual budget.
 The average grant amount is $7,500.